top of page

 Problems Bending

 Some athletes that don't bend well naturally and/or don't have their torso angled forward, may need to be better acquainted with the hip hinge movement.
-Ideally, bending includes at least a fairly straight back, and skillfully controls the hanging forward of the torso, while at the same time being poised to start explosively.
+Ideally, bending includes at least a fairly straight back and skillfully controlling the hanging forward of the torso.
+The hanging forward of the torso should, in my mind, be accompanied by somewhat of a backward movement of the hips, in conjunction with whatever balancing movements need to be done, ie; legs in front, feet under the hips.
+The objective is to be poised to start explosively.
 This also includes preparing the glutes to be recruited in anticipation of taking the body and a powerful stride forward and upward during the starting action.
 This movement is to be supported by a straight back.
 Pertaining to this, the book Running states, "The back must be kept straight, because the dorsal muscles can work most effectively in that position, thus contributing to the force of the push-off by way of forward pelvic tilt.
 If the back is too rounded, the dorsal muscles work less effectively, thus reducing their total contribution to the force of the push-off."

 Shin Angles and Footwork

-During the starting action after being required to abide by the rules (not cheat), there is a subtle movement of the power side foot (front foot) off its spot during the quick side's initial movement and as the body begins moving forward.
-This creates a forward shin angle as the front leg continues the push off action with the rear leg.
-We'll refer to this as the "push angle".
+During the starting action after being required to abide by the rules (not cheat), along with the rear foot pushing-off, there is a subtle movement of the power side foot (front foot) off its spot as the body begins moving forward.
+This helps create a forward shin angle and includes a natural supination of the foot to move it from its "pointed inward" position as the front leg continues the push off action with the rear leg.
+We'll refer to this shin angle as the "push angle".
 This is clearly evident in football watching wide receivers begin their routes.
-It is important to understand, however; that both feet are in contact with the ground at the same time during some of the push off, if only for a very brief moment.
-Being skilled in executing this brings with it a foot quickness/lightness on the feet as the body moves that can be carried over to 3-point and 4-point starts, even though, very importantly, the front foot during 3-point and 4-point starts does not move off of its spot, but the quickness and lightness should not only be felt in the feet, but also in the hand(s).
+It is important to understand, however; that both feet are in contact with the ground at the same time during some of the push off, if only for a very brief moment, and the angles of both shins can be viewed as reference points when analyzing technique.
+Although the front foot during 3-point and 4-point starts does not move off of its spot in conjunction with the rear foot's push-off, the front foot and hand(s) move quickly and explosively in a similar manner as they did during the standing start push-off.

 Important Note